 Perhaps most importantly, the law states that collection agencies must provide proof the debt they seek to collect is accurate and they have the right to collect it.

 While you have the right to request validation of your debt, it must be completed within a certain timeframe.
-As soon as you hear from the collection agency for the first time, you must submit your debt validation letter within 30 days.
+As soon as you hear from the debt collector for the first time, you must submit your debt validation letter within 30 days.

-Calling the debt collector directly isn’t recommended because your rights aren’t necessarily protected.
+Calling the collection agency directly isn’t recommended because your rights aren’t necessarily protected.
 You have no documentation of the communication and you might let your emotions get the best of you.
 For the most effective results and to cover all your legal bases, write and send a debt validation letter.

 How to Write a Debt Validation Letter